SOA From the Bottom Up - The Best Approach to Service Oriented Architecture

 The focus should be on making things easier for everyone, not about virtuous architecture; on improving existing organizational structures and processes rather than wholesale re-engineering; on implementing pragmatic tools at the work-group level rather than crippling them with bloated multi-million dollar governance tools.

-Mule ESB, the world's most widely used open source ESB, is an open source integration framework that just works.
-Open source and lightweight tools like Mule ESB completely change the cost equation, as well as the adoption pattern of SOA, allowing development teams to implement SOA-enabling projects in a bottom-up fashion.
+Mule as an ESB is an integration framework that just works.
+Lightweight tools like Mule as an ESB completely change the cost equation, as well as the adoption pattern of SOA, allowing development teams to implement SOA-enabling projects in a bottom-up fashion.
 In fact, Mule is so simple that we've seen some developers successfully implement service-oriented development and follow SOA principles without knowing (or caring) that they are, in fact, doing SOA.

 No SOA salesman needs to come knocking on the door pitching SOA, and you don’t need to justify big expenditures for proprietary software licenses and training classes (not to mention the new hardware or upgraded development systems that might be required to run the typical vendor stack).
 You recognize a problem (or an opportunity), discover how others are currently building similar solutions, and get started learning which available tools fit your project the best.